 If you want to create a customer messaging platform like Intercom, you can start with less functionality and focus on what is truly helpful and affordable for small and medium-sized businesses.

-If you’re interested in web messaging app development or you want to know how to build real-time messaging app you can contact our team here firstname.lastname@example.org.
+If you’re interested in web messaging app development or you want to know how to build a real-time chat app you can contact our team here firstname.lastname@example.org.